 There are so many variables in our babies’ schedules and how much our babies sleep.
 Your unique baby has unique sleep needs, so don’t be afraid of doing your own research on what’s best for YOUR baby and use what the books say or how much your friends’ babies sleep as a guideline, not a rule.

-For even more nap and schedule help, check out these members-only resources, found in our VIP Members Area:
+Check out these members-only resources, found in our VIP Members Area:

 - Mastering Naps and Schedules e-Book (unlimited member access at no extra cost!)